ink-splatters/ahead-of-nixpkgs/README.md

 ### Temporary

-Should the lag of a a given package cease to exist, the corresponding receipt will be removed from this repo.
-No more lags?
-The repo will be ditched alltogether (archived).
+Should the lag with upstream cease to exist, for a given nixpkgs package, the corresponding receipt will be removed from this repo.

 ## Installation